Satisfactory Academic Progress

 Qualitative and Quantitative Measurement for aid eligibility

 Academic progress is not measured by a cumulative grade point average.
 In Years 1 and 2, academic progress is measured by grades of Pass/Fail.
 In Years 3 and 4, academic progress is measured by grades of Honors, Excellent, Satisfactory, and No Pass, or Pass/Fail in selected courses.
+In the majority of courses, however, academic progress is measured by grades of Pass/Fail.

 Year 1: All courses must be completed with a grade of Pass to progress to Year 2.